elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

   - Due to my previous experience, I taught the whole class how to program in NetLogo as well as helped debugging their programs, so I actually worked as a free TA for the class.
   - Worked on a project that simulates the dynamics of social gatherings.
 - 76-100 Reading and Writing in Academic Context
-  - Just a course for international students.
-Skip it if you can.
+  - Just a course for international students, skip it if you can.
+  - The professor is great and met many great friends.
+  - Minimal work.

 **Workload:** light, got plenty of sleep and time with friends.

 ### Spring 2020
+- &#9733;&#9733; 15-251 Great Ideas in Theoretical Computer Science
+  - My favorite course so far at CMU, which is quite surprising given the amount of time I spent on this course and the pressure it once brought me.
+I was always very anxious on Wednesday afternoon, and worked many all-nighters after the CoVID outbreak.
+  - The course is being notorious due to its massive workload, the conceptual difficulty for freshman students, and the pressure in writing sessions and exams.
+  - There were many topics covered, including languages, DFA, Turing machines, undecidability, complexity theory (P vs NP), algorithms (randomized/approximation), graph theory, modular arithmetic and group theory, cryptography.
+  - 251 encourages teamwork, which will be extremely important in your life.
+My teammates were all very clever, and I enjoy tackling these super hard group and open problems with them.
+  - I love Anil Ada and his classes!
+He really cares about his students and is enthusiatic towards teaching and improving his course contents.
 - &#9733; 15-150 Principles of Functional Programming
   - Functional programming is quite new to me, but it's very fascinating.
 Using higher order functions and currying makes your code short, more readable, and also fancy.
 Even C++ and Python are integrating these functional features.
   - However SML was not that useful in practice...
 Very few people actually code in SML.
 I just wonder why they don't use other functional languages like Haskell.
   - The homeworks were not that easy, and since they don't let you see the autograder result, you need to be extremely careful in the programming labs.
 Written parts can contain very long proof, and some might find it tedious.
 Although I almost never got them completely correct, they were quite interesting.
   - I think CMU really emphasizes research and education in the area of programming languages.
   - Michael Erdmann is a great professor, very friendly and cute.
-- &#9733; &#9733; 15-251 Great Ideas in Theoretical Computer Science
-  - My favorite course so far at CMU, which is quite surprising given the amount of time I spent on this course and the pressure it once brought me.
-I was always very anxious on Wednesday afternoon, and worked many all-nighters after the CoVID outbreak.
-  - The course is being notorious due to its massive workload, the conceptual difficulty for freshman students, and the pressure in writing sessions and exams.
-  - There were many topics covered, including languages, DFA, Turing machines, undecidability, complexity theory (P vs NP), algorithms (randomized/approximation), graph theory, modular arithmetic and group theory, cryptography.
-  - 251 encourages teamwork, which will be extremely important in your life.
-My teammates were all very clever, and I enjoy tackling these super hard group and open problems with them.
-  - I love Anil Ada and his classes!
-He really cares about his students and is enthusiatic towards teaching and improving his course contents.
 - 21-241 Matrices and Linear Transformations
-  - Just a basic linear algebra class.
+  - A basic linear algebra class.
 Mostly about calculations and some very easy proofs.
-  - Not hard in general, take 21-242 if possible.
+  - Not hard in general, take 21-242 if you want to dive deeper into linear algebra.
 - 21-270 Introduction to Mathematical Finance
   - This is a required course for computational finance majors and minors.
 I wanted to minor in computational finance at that time, but the course was quite boring so I gave up that thought.
 - 76-101 Interpretation and Argument
+  - Just a normal writing course, taken with my previous professor in 76-100.
+  - Minimal work.

 **Workload:** moderate-heavy, spent most time on 251.